-The pupil's parent must notify the school of the reason for the absence on the first day of an unplanned absence by 9.00am or as soon as practically possible, by calling the school office staff, who can be contacted via telephone, 01159534577 or via email office@holycross.notts.sch.uk.
+The pupil's parent must notify the school of the reason for the absence on the first day of an unplanned absence by 9.00am or as soon as practically possible, by calling the school office or log the absence via Arbor App.

-We will mark absence due to physical or mental illness as authorised unless the school has a genuine concern about the authenticity of the illness.
+We will mark absence due to physical or mental illness as authorised, unless the school has a genuine concern about the authenticity of the illness.